Integrating Psychoanalytic Thinking into Psychology

 Module Programme – Live

-Each week you’ll take part in a live lecture led by Dr Tanya Lecchi., accompained by a selection of recommended readings to deepn your understanding.
-For students interested in sharing the learning experience with other participants, the facilitators will create small study groups, who can meet between sessions (this part of the programme is not compulsory).
+Each week, you’ll take part in a live lecture led by Dr Tanya Lecchi, accompanied by a selection of recommended readings to deepen your understanding.
+For those interested in a more collaborative learning experience, the facilitators will organise small study groups that can meet between sessions.
+Participation in these groups is optional.

 - Week 1 – Neuroscience and psychoanalysis